Keenan-Bedenfield/ps-classwork-module-1-project/README.md

-A rock paper scissors game with a Army theme
+A rock paper scissors game with a Army theme made with HTML, CSS & Javascript.

 **HOW TO PLAY**